OVER €25,000 per month on cocaine, €400,000 for a fake chicken farm and thousands on bottomless gin and tonics.

 Let me explain.
 ERE stands for ‘Expediente de Regulacion de Empleo’, and is a procedure which allows companies facing bankruptcy to fire workers and receive public funding to underwrite severance and early retirement packages.
 Yes, you’ll have to read that again.

 Most of the payments were made off the books and without any form of public scrutiny and, so far, 500 people have been probed since investigations began in 2010.

 Involving seven judges, the tentacles of the scandal are buried so deep that the case had to be broken into 146 different probes.

-Finally, last month, the highest-ranking former officials finally faced justice.
+Finally in a high profile trial in Sevilla in November 2019, the highest-ranking former officials finally faced justice.

 They included ex-president Jose Antonio Grinan, who was handed six years prison for perjury and misuse of public funds.
 He was also barred from public office for 15 years.

 His successor, Manuel ‘Monolo’ Chaves, was given a nine-year ban from public office for lying to protect his PSOE colleagues during the trial.